sitthykun/smilelog/README.md

 autoclean= True
 maxMb=100
 ```
-Every writing a log, it will check these value.
+Every writing a log, it will check this value.

-The features since version 4.x.x:
+The features since version 4.1.x:
 - Log to a static file
 - Backup file everyday
 - Enable series of log session